justin-napolitano/cigarettes/index.md

 ## Anxiety

 I felt anxious.
-Not necessarily like uncomfortable in my skin... but the kind of anxious where I was question my actions.
+Not necessarily like uncomfortable in my skin... but the kind of anxious where I was questioning my actions.
 Like why was I taking someone out?
 Like what are my intentions?
 What is the point?

 ## Fun?